 - Selecting proper cookware is an important part of cooking hygiene.

-- Cookware material can react to some food ingredients we use and add toxins in our food, ends up in our body.
+- Cookware material can react to some food ingredients we use and add toxins to our food, which end up in our body.

-- That toxins may cause health problems; it can be life threatening too.
+- That toxins may cause health problems; they can be life-threatening too.

-- We see lots of food poisoning cases in developing areas, half of them is caused by improper cooking hygiene.
+- We see lots of food poisoning cases in developing areas; half of them are caused by improper cooking hygiene.

-We also need to consider healthy storage & dinnerware options; for food storing, warming & eating-drinking use.
+We also need to consider healthy storage & dinnerware options for food storing, warming, & eating/drinking.

-We need best options to store pre-made food at room temperature, in fridge, in freezer, and warm it up.
+We need the best options to store pre-made food at room temperature, in the fridge, and in the freezer, and warm it up.

-Let us see pros and cons of different material cooking pans- pots, storing options and dinnerware.
+Let us see the pros and cons of different material cooking pans, pots, storing options, and dinnerware.

 1. Clay

-Cooking in clay pots is healthiest way of cooking. in ancient times, people used to use only clay and ceramic pots and pans for cooking and eating.
+Cooking in clay pots is the healthiest way of cooking.
+In ancient times, people used to use only clay and ceramic pots and pans for cooking and eating.

 Pros